COMODO-research/Comodo.jl/README.md

 ![](assets/img/COMODO.png)

 # About Comodo
-Comodo is a [Julia](https://julialang.org/) package **computational (bio)mechanics and computational design**, and offers functionality for geometry processing, meshing, finite element analysis, automated design, topology optimisation, and image-based modelling.
+Comodo is a [Julia](https://julialang.org/) package for **computational (bio)mechanics and computational design**, and offers functionality for geometry processing, meshing, finite element analysis, automated design, topology optimisation, and image-based modelling.

 Loosely Comodo could stand for **Com**putational **Mo**delling for **D**esign **O**ptimization.
 A more philosophical angle would be to say that **DO** is like *-do* in the Japanese art *Judo* (ju=柔=gentle, do=道=way), so in this sense Comodo stands for *"the way of computational modelling"*.
 Comodo is perhaps best defined by its scope.
 Comodo aims to be a "one-stop-shop" for researchers in computational (bio)mechanics and computational design.
 It will feature tools for geometry processing, meshing, automated design / topology optimization, finite element analysis, as well as (e.g. medical) image processing and segmentation.